timmorrisdev/ms4-sea-and-shore-store/README.md

 ## Create Github Repository

-- The repository was created using the green 'new' button on [Github](https://github.com/) and selecting the Code Institute Full Tempalte from the dropdown menu.
+- The repository was created using the green 'new' button on [Github](https://github.com/) and selecting the Code Institute Full Template from the dropdown menu.
 - Once created I was able to open the repository in Gitpod using the installed extension.
 From this point on, the command line in Gitpod was used for version control with git add, commit and push commands.